Tijana37/YOLOv3_196014/README.md

-# YOLOv3_196014
+# YOLOv3_196014 \n
-Subject: Digital Image Processing @FINKI
+Subject: Digital Image Processing @FINKI \n
-Project: Object detection algorithms based on neural networks - YOLO version 3
+Project: Object detection algorithms based on neural networks - YOLO version 3 \n

 @Official_DPNS_project.pdf is the project with no explanation of the code but provides good base of convolutional neural networks.
 The code is taken from (https://github.com/ayooshkathuria/YOLO_v3_tutorial_from_scratch).